web3-authn/tatchi/passkey-sdk/README.md

 - **`build-paths.ts`** - Source of truth for all configuration
 - **`build-paths.sh`** - Shell version for bash scripts

-## WalletIframe (no external hosting required)
+## WalletIframe (cross-origin recommended)

-This SDK mounts a hidden, sandboxed “service iframe” that runs sensitive logic (WebAuthn orchestration, workers, IndexedDB) without relying on any external server or copied HTML files.

-- Same‑origin by default: The iframe is created with `srcdoc` and loads an embedded ESM bundle (service‑host) resolved by your bundler (`?url` import).
-No manual copying.
+This SDK mounts a hidden, sandboxed “service iframe” that orchestrates WebAuthn, PRF storage, and signing flows.
+Running the wallet on a dedicated origin gives you strong isolation, but the SDK continues to support same-origin hosting with console warnings for legacy setups.

-- Optional cross‑origin: If you want to run the service on a separate wallet origin, set `iframeWallet.walletOrigin` (and optionally `iframeWallet.walletServicePath`) in `PasskeyManager` configs.
-This is not required.
+- **Dedicated wallet origin (recommended)**: Configure `iframeWallet.walletOrigin` (and optionally `iframeWallet.walletServicePath`) in `PasskeyManager` configs.
+When the wallet origin differs from the host, the parent cannot script the wallet iframe.
+- **Same-origin fallback**: If you omit `iframeWallet.walletOrigin`, or set it to the host origin, the wallet runs inline with the parent app.
+This is convenient for quick starts but the parent can observe all secrets.
+The SDK emits `console.warn` messages in this mode.
+- **Static asset delegation**: The wallet origin is responsible for serving `/service` and the `/sdk` asset bundle.
+You can proxy these from `node_modules` during development or deploy them with your wallet site.
-- UI/gesture: Visible iframes (Modal/Button) capture the user gesture and run WebAuthn; the service iframe remains headless.
+- **Gesture routing**: Visible iframes (Modal/Button) capture the user gesture and run WebAuthn flows; the service iframe stays headless.

 ### React usage